janostgren/url-xi/README.md

 ## Advanced Sample - Application Insight
 Extract metrics from Microsoft Application Insight with the REST API.
 Return value of extracted metrics as the result of the test.
-Look at the variable named pageViewDuration
+Look at the variable named pageViewDuration.
+The example also have advanced json path correlation.
+You get the index to the variable **pageViewIndex** and use it the next extractions.

 ``` json
 {